Special permits for individual patient basis use

 Medicinal products subject to a special permit may be prescribed in accordance with the Decree of the Ministry of Social Affairs and Health on the prescription of medicines (1088/2010).
 The use of electronic prescriptions is not possible for the time being.

 In outpatient care, the permission must be obtained for each individual patient.
 Health care institutions may apply for an institutional permit that pertains to several users of the medicine within the institution.
 A special permit for individual patient basis use is valid for one year, starting from the date of issue.
+It should be noted that the special permit is prescription-specific and that the prescription related to the special permit may be valid up to one year.

 Account of special therapeutic reasons